ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0.md

 ## Installing the software
 The following software is required for the analysis.
 Mainly, you can just copy and paste them in your terminal and see if they are working.
-You need to change the directory path and so on according to your location.
+You need to change the directory path according to your location.

+**0. Opening

 **1. Creating the working directory and moving to there**
 ```bash